robfatland/reorganiseduponthefloor/git/README.md

 He was working as an assistant professor at a small college in Pasadena at the time; and he took a close look at the challenge and replied: "Wait!
 My idea is a more ambitious and a better book...
 12 chapters."
 Whereupon he embarked on the expanded project which in turn expanded into a treatise on computer science, and that work has occupied him to this day.
-He has done and still does other interesting things as well, for example giving an interesting lecture each December.
+He has done and still does other things as well, for example delivering an interesting lecture each December.
 (These lectures may be found on YouTube.)

-The book is known as TAOCP which is short for The Art Of Computer Programming.
+The books he wrote are known collectively as TAOCP, short for The Art Of Computer Programming.
-By all accounts a remarkable series of books, six volumes to date.
+By all accounts they are a remarkable series of books, six volumes to date.
-When Volume 2 was going through the publication process in 1976 some proofs were sent to Professor Knuth.
-He found them wanting... and being an energetic individual he solved the problem of typesetting his book properly by designing and writing a typesetting system.
-This he published in such a manner as to ensure that his system would be universally available for anyone's use at no cost.
+So here is a detail from that extended project: When Volume 2 was going through the publication process in 1976 some proofs were sent to Professor Knuth for approval.
+He found the layout, the typesetting wanting... and being an energetic individual he solved the problem of re-typesetting his book properly by designing and writing a typesetting system.
+This he published in such a manner as to ensure it would be universally available for anyone's use at no cost.
+Forever.
 This system he named TeX.
 It went through many revisions from 1978 to 1989 when it was 'officially' released; but it was in serious academic use as early as 1982.
+And it was augmented by a content-oriented 'wrapper' called LaTeX that still used TeX under the hood.

-TeX and the closely related content-oriented system LaTeX (that uses TeX under the hood) have proven phenomenally successful.
-Thousands of books and hundreds of thousands of articles have been been typeset with this system that are a joy to read.
+TeX and LaTeX have proven phenomenally successful.
+Thousands of books and hundreds of thousands of articles have been elevated from somewhere in the vicinity of 'painful to look at' into a typesetting stratosphere, just simply a joy to read.
+By comparison markdown is a handy but very simple typesetting tool.
+So hurray for markdown, rejoice... but TeX exists.

 This narrative continues in